Tips, Diagnosis, and Repair: Bushings and Mounts

-Bushings provide a cushion between suspension parts to minimize and dampen vibration by reducing the energy transmitted between components.
-You can compare bushings to cartilage between joints in our body.
+Suspension bushings provide a cushion between suspension parts to minimize and dampen vibration by reducing the energy transmitted between components.
+You can compare bushings and mounts to cartilage between joints in our body.
 Although extremely durable, over time these suspension bushings can wear out and cause a number of suspension problems.
 Automotive suspension systems are very complex and should be inspected or maintained by a professional.
 Listed below are some of the common signs of bad bushings:

-Squeaking, creaking, and clunking coming from your suspension is a big indicator of failing bushings.
+Squeaking, creaking, and clunking coming from your suspension is a big indicator of failing bushings or mounts.
 These sounds may be more noticeable during turns or on bumpy roads as the suspension parts shift abnormally.
 Defective bushings can also cause alignment problems, as the components move back to their natural position.

 Soft suspension bushings are sometimes desired over firmer ones because they are better at absorbing noise and reducing vibration.
 Soft bushings typically don't last as long as firmer ones and can lead to premature excessive flexing and sloppy steering.
 Whether firm or hard, if these bushings fail they can cause dangerous steering problems such as delayed response or improper travel.